 If the Destination Server supports booting from USB flash drives, you can use the “Windows 7 USB/DVD Download Tool” to create a bootable USB Flash drive from the Windows SBS 2011 Standard ISO file.
 This will significantly speed up the installation process as the Flash drives read much faster than the DVD-Rom drives.
 After the bootable USB flash drive is created you can add the answer file onto this drive.
 The “Windows 7 USB/DVD Download Tool” can be downloaded from Windows 7 USB/DVD Download Tool.

 If the Destination Server does not boot from the DVD, restart the computer and check the BIOS Setup to ensure that DVD-ROM is listed first in the boot sequence.
 For more information about how to change the BIOS Setup boot sequence, see your hardware manufacturer's documentation.

-If the removable media that contains the answer file is a USB device, you must change the boot order in the BIOS Setup to assure that the server does not attempt to boot to the USB device.
+If the removable media that contains the answer file is a USB flash drive, you must change the boot order in the BIOS Setup to assure that the server does not attempt to boot to the USB flash drive.

 The installation wizard loads files into memory.

 Verify your language and regional preferences, and then click Next.

 Insert the USB flash drive or other removable storage device that contains the migration answer file into the Destination Server, and then click Install Now.

 The migration answer file is automatically detected on the root of any drive.
 If the migration answer file is configured to run the installation in unattended mode, values from the file are used during migration.
 You will not be prompted for values unless they are invalid or missing from the answer file.

 - Read the license terms.
 If you accept them, select the I accept the license terms check box, and then click Next.